zeevick10/bitcoin-educational-content/tutorials/others/bcert-verification/en.md

 ---
-name: B-CERT VERIFICATION
+name: ₿-CERT VERIFICATION
-description: How to verify authenticity of your B-certificate?
+description: How to verify authenticity of your ₿-certificate?
 ---
 ![cover](assets/cover.webp)